Bukit Panjang MRT/LRT station

 Bukit Panjang MRT/LRT station (/ˈbʊkɪt ˌpɑːndʒɑːŋ/ BUUK-it-_-PAHN-jahng) is a Mass Rapid Transit (MRT) and Light Rail Transit (LRT) interchange station on the Downtown Line (DTL) and the Bukit Panjang LRT line (BPLRT) in Singapore.
 Located in the namesake estate of Bukit Panjang, the station is at the junction of Upper Bukit Timah Road and Petir Road.
 The station serves the commercial buildings of Bukit Panjang Plaza, Hillion Mall, and Junction 10.
 It forms a part of the Bukit Panjang Integrated Transport Hub (BPITH), which also contains a bus interchange.

 The LRT station opened on 6 November 1999 along with the other stations on the BPLRT.
 It later became an interchange station and the terminus of the DTL after the opening of DTL Stage 2 on 27 December 2015.
 Primarily serving the estate and other developments in the vicinity, the DTL station is not directly linked to the BPLRT station, with an unpaid link connecting the two stations.
-Nevertheless, it is recognised as a paid transfer beyond a 15-minute grace period.
+Nevertheless, it is recognised as a transfer within a 15-minute grace period.